Bleicherode Hills: Location

 The heavily wooded Bleicherode Hills are located between Buhla and Kraja to the north, Bleicherode to the east, Sollstedt to the south, Breitenworbis in the southwest and Haynrode to the northwest.
 They rise between the Krajaer Bach (a tributary of the River Bode) and the Bode to the north and the Wipper to the south.
 To the southeast is the Hainleite, to the south the Dün, whilst roughly to the southwest is the der Eichsfeld-Hainich-Werra Valley Nature Park.
 Their highest hill, the Ziegenrück, is situated about 1 km south-southeast of Buhla.

-Flora and fauna
+Flora, fauna, and funga

 Beech and, to a lesser extent, pine are the predominant trees growing on the muschelkalk soil of the Bleicherode Hills.
 Amongst the many rare plant and animal species are 14 native species of orchid.
 It is also the northernmost location for the juneberry.
 In addition there is a very interesting group of rare mixed wood species like limes and Scots elms as well as a large a population of yews.
 Amongst the species of fungi occurring here are: king boletes, bay boletes and St. George's mushrooms.
 Roe deer and wild boar, red fox, hare, great spotted and green woodpeckers and the rare red kite have also made their home in this protected area.